arthijayaraman-lab/CREASE_Size_Shape_Dispersity/README.md

 **Spheres_Size_Dispersity/crease1d_ga_script.py** This Python script contains the implementation of CREASE-GA for identifying size distributions (output) of spherical nanoparticles using their 1D experimental scattering profile (input).
 The GA ranks multiple candidate solutions ('GA individuals') based on how closely their computed scattering profiles (obtained using the trained XGBoost ML model) match the input experimental profile.

-Quantifying Size and Shape Dispersity for Spherical and Ellipsoidal Nanoparticles
+Quantifying Size and Shape Dispersity in Spherical and Ellipsoidal Nanoparticles
 -----------------------------------------------------------------------------------

 **Ellipsoids_Spheres_Size_Shape_Dispersity/fastcalcIq_sphere.m** This MATLAB script calculates the azimuthally averaged (1D) scattering profile for an input 3D representation of spherical and ellipsoidal nanoparticles with a distribution of particle sizes and shapes generated using the CASGAP method.